Monday Mar 14, 2011

 See my other Oracle blog about product globalization too: Not Lost in Translation

-Interests: User experience (UX), user centered design, design patterns, tailoring, BYOD, dev relations, language quality, mobile apps, Oracle FMW and ADF, and a lot more.
+Interests: User experience (UX), PaaS,SaaS, design patterns, tailoring, Cloud, dev productivity, language quality, mobile apps, Oracle FMW and ADF, and a lot more.

 - Jules of the Oracle Cloud: Wiring Developers' Use Cases to UX PaaS4SaaS Productivity